icza/kvcache/README.md

 ## Notes

-Since element removal and changing is not supported, the usability of this cache implementation is limited, but in exchange it provides very compact storage: basically the required storage size equals to the size of keys and the associated values (plus a very tiny overhead).
+Since element removal and changing is not supported, the usability of this cache implementation is limited, but in exchange it provides fast access and very compact storage: basically the required storage size equals to the total size of values and total size of keys (plus a tiny overhead per key).

 ## Implementation restrictions